Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: From Coupled Oscillators to Networks

 \section{From Coupled Oscillators to Networks}

-In this section we extend the above study and demonstrate the application of GP-based control to networks of phased oscillators.
-As discussed in the Introduction, such networks provide a powerful medium to modeling highly non-linear complex systems, including the human brain.
-Specifically, four cases are considered in this study in order of growing complexity.
-These include a system of two coupled oscillators; a 1D network of oscillators organized on a ring; a 2D network of oscillators organized on a closed torus; and a hierarchical network which has been proposed as a simplified model for the human brain \cite{Bullmore2009ComplexBrainNetworks}.
+In this section, we extend the above study and demonstrate the application of GP-based control to networks of oscillators.
+As discussed in the introduction, such networks are used to model highly nonlinear complex systems, including the human brain.
+Given the latter as an application, the target structure is a hierarchical network.
+Nevertheless we want to systematically investigate the results of our method starting with a well-understood situation, namely two coupled oscillators.
+To step toward a network structure, we extend this first to a one-dimensional ring, or chain of coupled oscillators with periodic boundary conditions.
+Then we consider the two-dimensional analogon, the torus.
+Eventually, we study a hierarchical network which has been proposed as a simplified model for the human brain \cite{Bullmore2009ComplexBrainNetworks}.
+The two coupled oscillators and the network results are discussed below; 1D and 2D periodic structures are discussed in supplemental material, since there is no essential new information in the results.
+Nevertheless one recognizes that results are consistent.

 The aim, for all systems under consideration, is to control the synchronization behavior of the coupled oscillators.
 This can be done in two ways: starting from a synchronization regime and forcing the system into de-synchronization or vice versa, i.e., starting from a de-synchronized regime and forcing the system into synchronization.
-Both control goals are evaluated for each of the four systems described above.
+Both control goals are evaluated for the systems investigated.

 The synchronization of dynamical systems is a well-known phenomenon exhibited by diverse ensembles of oscillators and oscillatory media \cite{Pikovsky2003Synchronization}.
-Here we will focus on a simple, but popular representative, the van der Pol oscillator; also used as a simple model for neurons.
+Here we will focus on a simple, but popular representative, the van der Pol oscillator, also used as a simple model for neurons.
 The van der Pol oscillator shows a nonlinear damping behavior governed by the following second-order differential equation:

 where $x$ is the dynamical variable and $\omega$, $\alpha$, $\beta > 0$ are model parameters.
 The parameter $\omega$ is the characteristic frequency of the self-sustained oscillations, that is, the frequency at which the system tends to oscillate in the absence of any driving or damping force.
 The parameter $\alpha$ controls the non-linearity of the system.
-When $\alpha=0$, Equation \eqref{eqn:van-der-pol} becomes the harmonic oscillator.
+When $\alpha=0$, Eq.~\eqref{eqn:van-der-pol} becomes the harmonic oscillator.
 The damping parameter $\beta$ controls the dilation of the trajectory in the phase space.
 See \figref{fig:van_der_pol}.

 A wide variety of coupling mechanisms exist.
 For hierarchical networks the investigation can be restricted to linearly coupled van der Pol oscillators in $x$ and $\dot{x}$, which can be described by a global coupling constant and two coupling matrices.
 An uncontrolled system of $N$ coupled van der Pol oscillators can be stated as follows: